 When was the last time you visited a brand’s official website to leave a testimonial?
 Probably never!
 This is where social media ticks all the right buttons as it allows consumers to be informal and leave heartfelt messages which are genuine.

-Also, every top Magento 2 development agency will tell you how crucial these reviews can be when it comes to the SEO quotient of your website.
+Also, every top Magento 2 website development provider will tell you how crucial these reviews can be when it comes to the SEO quotient of your website.
 And if you’re an e-commerce website owner, you will very well know the innate value of SEO.

 You know the best thing about social media reviews?
 Individuals actually take the time to check the reviews before making a decision to shop or not.
 You can see it from the star rating of a Facebook page as well.